 Once upon a time I was on a team that hated writing tests.
-Our app got a lot of traction in a short time, so we worked hard to add features that our users wanted.
-At first this was fine, but soon enough any new feature seemed to break something else.
-We became afraid to touch the code too much for fear of introducing regressions.
-Then we became stuck at old versions of packages and stale features.
+Our app got a lot of traction in a short time.
+We raced to add features our users wanted.
+Eventually, any new feature would break something else.
+We were afraid to touch the code too much for fear of introducing regressions.
+Our code base got stuck at old versions of packages and stale features.

-Eventually we were forced to write integration tests before handing the project over to a new team.
-Unfortunately, I wrote most of these tests, and I still have PTSD.
+Eventually we were forced to write integration tests before handing the project off to a new team.
+Unfortunately, I wrote most of these tests.
+I still have PTSD.
 The code was almost completely untestable.
-It was a nightmare of spaghetti badness.
-Please never do this to yourself.

-Writing tests may seem like throwaway work at first, especially when you are unsure of requirements.
-However, if unit tests are written during the development process, code will be testable.
-It also provides a base case that things we didn’t intend to change are still working as expected.
+Writing tests may seem like throwaway work, especially when you are unsure of requirements.
+However, if unit tests are written during the development process, code will be more modular and testable.
+Less of it may end up in the bin.

 Don’t go overboard, though.
-Striving for 100% test coverage isn’t the best use of time.
-While there is always debate over this, most experts agree that around 80% unit test coverage is best.
-There can be such a thing as too many tests, especially early on in development.
+Most experts agree that around 80% unit test coverage is best.
+Coverage percentages can be arbitrary, too.
 Quality wins over quantity.
-Tests that focus too much on implementation details will definitely slow the team down.
+Tests that rely on implementation details are the enemy of velocity.

-Once your app has stabilized a bit, it is a good time to write integration tests that assure major functionality isn’t broken each time someone makes a change.
-These will become much more important than unit tests over time.
+Once your app has complete MVP functionality, it’s good to write integration tests.
+These assure major functionality isn’t broken each time someone makes a change.

 Writing a lot of different apps is a great way to see bigger patterns and spot possible pitfalls.
 This is why I love hack days and personal projects.
-You’ll make mistakes.
-We all do.
-Try to have fun learning from them and keep going!
-The next one will always be the best one yet, because each time you’ll get a little bit better at thinking things through before you start.
+It’s a great sandbox.
+Ultimately, experience will make us all better.